 The app can connect folders, tasks, calendars, emails and contacts between different servers or domains, consolidate multiple calendars into one and even sync a personal calendar with a company internal Exchange server.
 “I can make a change to one calendar, on one device and the change is made to all calendars on all devices immediately”, comments the marketing expert Pam Cabalka on the synchronisation of her mailboxes with the CB Exchange Server Sync.

-“It is the only product that I am aware of that does what we need, and does it simply for a reasonable cost”, says Alan Stone from Iron Mountains regarding integrating resource accounts with the CB Exchange Server Sync.
+“It is the only product that I am aware of that does what we need, and does it simply for a reasonable cost”, says Alan Stone de Iron Mountains regarding integrating resource accounts with the CB Exchange Server Sync.

 Account synchronization between different Exchange server versions

 If your organisation is planning to migrate to Exchange 2019 for improved security, you need para consider every step carefully.
 A couple of things you should keep in mind:

 - Upgrade Systems with Office 2010 – Exchange 2019 does not support users who have Outlook 2010 accounts.
 Outlook 2013 is the minimum requirement.

 - If you have an old server, such as Exchange 2010, you can’t migrate directly to the latest version: first, you need to migrate to Exchange 2013 or 2016, decommission Exchange 2010 and only then migrate to Exchange 2019.

 Instead, the CB Exchange Server Sync can help you synchronise any Exchange server versions and finish the migration painlessly and reliably.

 Available on Appsource